Gageperrin/it-notes/it-topics/cissp.md

 Hardening is the process of looking at individual components of a system and then securing each component to reduce overall vulneerabilities.
 Hardening can include, disabling unnecessary services, installing security patches, closing certain ports, installing anti-malware, installing host-based firewall/IDS, enabling encryption, requiring strong passwords, and taking back-ups.

 Mobile systems present their own kinds of risks that can be managed through mobile device management (MDM) and mobile application management (MAM).
 MDM is concerned with the devices themselves while MAM is concerned with the applications on those devices.
+Reusable media are subject to a finite lifecycle that can be measured by mean time to failure (MTTF) indicating the number of time s it can be reused or the number of years it can be expected to function for.

 Policies can reduce, mitigate, or acknowledge risk associated with mobile devices.
 There should be clearly defined processes related to the loss or theft of stolen devices.
 Remote access security, endpoint security, and application whitelisting are methods of increasing the security of devices.